kjellmorten/hapi-json-api/README.md

 });
 ```

-## options
+### Configuration

 Pass an optional `meta` parameter to options to have that included in
 the `meta` response namespace for all replies from your server

-## notes
+## Features

-Assumes the objects coming back from your handlers return data in proper
-json-api format.
-No validation yet.

-Rewrites Boom errors to be spec compliant.

-Enforces Accept/Content-type rules defined in spec
+- Enforces Accept/Content-type rules defined in spec

+- Rewrites Boom errors to be spec compliant

+**Note:** Objects coming back from your handlers is not validated as of now.
+It is assumed to be in proper json-api format and simply passed on.

+## Contributing

+Please read [CONTRIBUTING](https://github.com/kjellmorten/hapi-json-api/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/kjellmorten/hapi-json-api/blob/master/LICENSE.md) file for details.